 Through a partnership with the Smithsonian Institution, Georgia Humanities hosts Museum on Main Street, a program that provides small and rural communities access to Smithsonian traveling exhibitions.
 Local communities host the exhibitions and organize accompanying programs.

-Hometown Teams: How Sports Shape America, a Museum on Main Street exhibition, will be touring Georgia throughout 2017
+Hometown Teams: How Sports Shape America, a Museum on Main Street exhibition, tours Georgia in 2017

 Hometown Teams: How Sports Shape America travels across Georgia from March 2016 through October 2017.

 This interactive exhibition captures the stories that unfold in neighborhood backyards, playgrounds, and schoolyards.
 Since the founding of our nation, sports have helped to shape the national character, personifying the American experience.
 Whether it is professional sports or the games played on an amateur level, nowhere do Americans more intimately connect to sports than in their hometowns.